Self-trapping of slow electrons in the energy domain

-For $\rho \gg 1$ where the hopping is smaller then the on-site potential term, we find the Bragg regime~\cite{batelaan2007colloquium}.
+For $\rho \gg 1$ where the hopping is smaller than the on-site potential term, we find the Bragg regime~\cite{batelaan2007colloquium}.
 As shown in Fig.~\ref{fig2}(a), entering the Bragg regime necessitates relatively weak electric fields ($\sim 10^{6}-10^{8}\,\mathrm{V\,m}^{-1}$) and high-energy photons ($\hbar \omega \sim 4-20$\,eV).
 In this regime, fewer sideband orders are populated compared to the Raman–Nath regime, which can be understood as the quantum electron optics analog of optical Bragg diffraction but occurring here in the electron spectrum.
 The on-site term $\propto n^2$ invokes a symmetry between photon emission and absorption scattering orders ($n,-n$).
 Therefore, even with a small hopping term of the Bragg regime, there exists a non-negligible coupling between these sidebands.
 For an initial spectrum containing only a single sideband, the Bragg regime can offer the strongest possible confinement involving only two sidebands, i.e., a coherent splitting of the electron spectrum much like a diffraction grating in optics.
 The dynamics takes the form of periodic oscillation between the two energy components, an effect known in neutron diffraction as Pendell{\"o}sung oscillations~\cite{Shull1968}, and was also observed in atom optics experiments~\cite{martin1988bragg}.
 A pure quantum effect occurs if the photon energy is on the order of the electron energy.
 Here, the slow electron populates only a few sidebands within a strong spectral confinement.
 The quantization grid in the electron phase space is comparable to its volume, therefore already exchanging a small number of photons leads to a large energy-momentum violation (large phase mismatch) and therefore eliminates higher sidebands (see Fig.~\ref{fig2}(b) for an example).
 Interestingly, for free-electron lasers a similar transition to a quantum regime was found~\cite{kling2015defines}.
+We note that the truncation down to a two-level system with Rabi-like oscillations is only possible in the phase-matched Bragg regime and cannot be reached by other means, such as strong phase mismatch~\cite{pick2018bloch} or ponderomotive schemes~\cite{Huang2021,kozak2022asynchronous} (see Supplemental Material~\cite{NoteSuppl}).